Skip to main content

 Sexual misconduct

 Better understanding of where, when and why sexual misconduct occurs in health/care settings, can help regulators and service providers put in place measures to tackle it earlier.
-The latest research funded by us and conducted by Professor Ros Searle used data from our fitness to practise database to analyse the circumstances of incidents of sexual misconduct by health and social care professionals.
+We published research in September 2019 funded by us and conducted by Professor Ros Searle in September 2019.
+It used data from our fitness to practise database to analyse the circumstances of incidents of sexual misconduct by health and social care professionals.
 Read Sexual misconduct in health and social care: understanding types of abuse and perpetrators’ moral mindsets or see a visual summary of the key findings.

 Crossing sexual boundaries with colleagues

-We have observed that sexual misconduct between health and care practitioners may be treated less seriously by regulators' fitness to practise panels than overstepping boundaries with patients.
+We had observed that sexual misconduct between health and care practitioners may be treated less seriously by regulators' fitness to practise panels than overstepping boundaries with patients.
 We believe that this is a serious issue with the potential to impact patient safety and public confidence.
 We commissioned research to find out what the public and professionals think about this and asked them 'where does the boundary lie?'
-Download the report: Sexual behaviours between health and care practitioners: where does the boundary lie?.
+We published the report in April 2018 and you can download the report: here: Sexual behaviours between health and care practitioners: where does the boundary lie?.

 Watch Dr Simon Christmas explain some of the main findings from Sexual behaviours between health and care practitioners: where does the boundary lie?
 (To watch on full screen press 'V' or to watch with captions press 'cc')